cirept/QA_Toolbox/docs/BannedContext.md

-# Tool Descriptions<br>
+# Banned Word Context<br>
 Terms that are restricted if they are referring to price.
 For example: “We’ll meet any price you find from our competitors” - this is not compliant because it involves pricing.
-“Meet our staff!” – this is compliant because it doesn’t refer to pricing.
+“Meet our staff!” – this is compliant because it doesn’t refer to pricing.<br>
-•	Meet
+•	Meet<br>
-•	Beat
+•	Beat<br>
-•	Match
+•	Match<br>
-•	Free
+•	Free<br>
-•	Deal
+•	Deal<br>
 •	Save
 •	Cost
 •	Surpass
 •	Crush

 Terms that are restricted if they have no proof to back a claim.
 For example: “We are the biggest Ford dealer in Oregon!” – this claim needs to be supported by reasonable sources, otherwise it is not compliant.
-•	Biggest
+•	Biggest<br>
-•	Newest
+•	Newest<br>
-•	Best
+•	Best<br>
 •	Largest
 •	First
 •	Safest